 9. What is the Future of Data Science?

-With the entry of automated data analytics platforms, data science jobs are bound to change and improve, with data scientists focusing on more complex problems while simpler problems will be solved by data science tools.
+With the entry of automated data analytics platforms, data science jobs are bound to change and improve.
+Data scientists will focus on more complex problems, while data science tools will solve simpler problems.

 10. Can you pursue a career in machine learning without a background in data science?